ZodexNL/laravel-dockerized/README.md

 - docker compose run --rm artisan key:generate

-In the root folder remove ".example" from the ".env.example" file
+In the root folder remove ".example" from the ".env.example" file In the root/src folder remove ".example" from the ".env.example" file

 ## Follow up